thinkinglabs/thinkinglabs.github.io/_drafts/the-good-and-the-dysfunctional-of-pull-requests.md

 Pull Requests are code reviews.
 Though, not necessarily.
 I can see value in the idea of the automated Pull Request that is automatically merged after a successful run of a build.
 Yet, [I have my reservations on the consequences]({% post_url 2023-03-12-can-the-pull-request-replace-agree-as-a-team-to-never-break-the-build %}).

 On the other hand, code reviews do not equate to Pull Requests.
-Being against Pull Requests, does not mean eliminating code reviews.
+Being against Pull Requests does not mean eliminating code reviews.

 There are many ways teams can run code reviews without Pull Requests that are more efficient.

 Pair and team programming are the most effective way to run code reviews while keeping the flow of delivery.
 We have continuous pre-commit reviews.
 Multiple eyes are looking at the code while it is being written.
 Additionally, multiple people are thinking about design.
-It prevents us to detect a design that is off at the time of a review when it is too late.
+It prevents us from detecting a design that is off at the time of a review when it is too late.

 [Non-blocking continuous code reviews]({% post_url 2023-05-02-non-blocking-continuous-code-reviews-a-case-study %}) is another option to run code reviews while not blocking the flow of delivery.
 Still, it does not protect us from observing bad design at a late stage.
 But then again, we have all the time to fix the bad design as the feature is already delivering value in production.